dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 > The current [draft CQL standard](https://docs.ogc.org/DRAFTS/21-065.html) has a different syntax: `DATE('1969-07-20')` and `TIMESTAMP('1969-07-20T20:17:40Z')`.
 > A subsequent version of `pg_featureserv` will support this syntax as well.***

-**Temporal conditions** allow time-valued properties and literals to be compared via the boolean ordering operators `<`,`>`,`<=`,`>=`,`=`,`<>`, and the `BETWEEN..AND` operator:
+**Temporal conditions** allow time-valued properties and literals to be compared via the standard boolean cmparison operators `<`,`>`,`<=`,`>=`,`=`,`<>`, and the `BETWEEN..AND` operator:
 ```
 start_date >= 2001-01-01